 Farmer Barnwell said his wife, Jessie, put these fleas in the jar he now holds, earlier in the day.
 Every time the fleas jumped; they would hit against the underside of the lid.
 You could hear the ping, ping, ping as they continuously hit against the lid.

 After a while the fleas adjusted their jumps to not hit the lid, coming just short of it.
 Even when he took the lid off the jar, the fleas continued to jump the same height, never jumping out of the jar.

-Farmer Barnwell told us the fleas had become conditioned to jump so high and no higher, avoiding hitting the lid as they did when they were first placed in the jar.
+Farmer Barnwell told us the fleas had become conditioned to jump so high and no higher, avoiding hitting the lid as they did when they were first in the jar.
 Everyone was in awe.
 Freddie Barnwell’s demonstration (and his trained fleas) certainly had our attention!
-You kind of had the feeling it had the attention of the farm animals also by the way the cows and horses were lined up against the fence looking our way and farmer Barnwell’s dog was sitting straight up next to the kids watching his master’s every move being as quiet as the kids, teens and adults, all of whom were still in a kind of “I saw it, but can hardly believe it” frame of mind.
+You kind of had the feeling it had the attention of the farm animals also, by the way the cows and horses were lined up against the fence looking our way.
+Farmer Barnwell’s dog was sitting straight up next to the kids, watching his master’s every move and being as quiet as the kids, teens, and adults, all of whom were still in a kind of “I saw it, but can hardly believe it” frame of mind.

 ©Copyright, All rights reserved.
 ChristianShortStories.com